syuchoi/microbit-badapple/README.md

 I made this out of boredom.

-This project does not import MIDI files, it is hardcoded by hand.
+This project does not import MIDI files, it is just hardcoded.

 After the check icon is displayed, pressing the A button will play music.